 This sends your body a message to get rid of everything in the digestive tract immediately.
 It’s the body’s response to food poisoning or alcohol poisoning.

-So, plants figure … If I can make him sick when he eats the lectins in, for instance, beans.
+So, plants figure … If I can make them sick when they eat the lectins in, for instance, beans, then they won’t come back to eat my offspring.
 The plant has defended itself and its babies against the return of the predator.

 That’s because lectins block the cells’ ability to repair themselves.
 So, the cells just die.